Missile Defense Agency: International mission

 Arrow 3 is an exoatmospheric hypersonic anti-ballistic missile, jointly funded, developed and produced by Israel and the United States.

 Ballistic Missile Defense Systems (BMDS) must be capable of operating in different regions of the world to ensure the success of the MDA mission.
 The International Strategy was approved by the MDA Director in 2007.
 The general strategy for international efforts is:

 Outreach: Communicate the importance of missile defense by promoting worldwide BMDS by sharing information with allies and partners.

 Capability and Interoperability: Identify and integrate U.S and partner systems to create global missile defense system.
 Promote interoperability among allies.

 Technology: Identify and evaluate possible international technology in support of BMDS capabilities.

 Investment: Identify and execute investment opportunities with allies and partners.

 Workforce: Shape a qualified workforce to execute the MDA International Strategy.

 As of 2017 MDA was working on facilities in Germany, Romania, Poland, Japan, Qatar, Saudi Arabia and the United Arab Emirates.

-Potential threats against the United States

-Ballistic missile systems using advanced liquid- or solid-propellant propulsion are becoming more mobile, accurate and capable of striking targets over longer distances and are proliferating worldwide.